-We all know the basics of good password security, yet 60% of us still continue to use the same password across multiple sites, choosing easy to remember passwords that contain the names of family members, nicknames, dates of birth and other easily identifiable information.
+We all know the basics of good password security, yet 60% of us still continue to use the same password credentials across multiple sites, choosing easy to remember passwords that contain the names of family members, nicknames, dates of birth and other easily identifiable information.

 Worryingly, ‘123456’ is still the most commonly used password throughout the world, closely followed by ‘123456789’.
-It’s this lack of basic Cyber Security hygiene that is leading to an increased number of cyber attacks and making life all too easy for hackers.
+It’s this lack of basic cyber security hygiene that is leading to an increased number of cyber attacks and making life all too easy for hackers.

 It’s this vulnerability to attack that has fuelled the growth of finding alternative methods to secure online accounts, and two-factor authentication has quickly emerged as the go-to method to do this.

 Two-factor authentication, also known as 2FA, adds an extra layer of security to your online accounts.
 Rather than just confirming your identity with a simple username and password, you have to provide a second authenticating factor that only you can access.
 Really, it’s just another way to double-check that you are who you claim to be, thereby reducing the chance of someone fraudulently accessing your account.